Kee Tas Kee Now Tribal Council Administration BuildingRed Earth, AB

 Project Summary

-It was decided that the Loon River First Nation’s newly developed commercial park would be home to the KTC Administration Building.
-A project management team was formed, and 3twenty was involved to lead the design of the new building.
-Through extensive consultation with the team and stakeholders, 3twenty developed a floorplan and design that satisfied the organization’s requirements.
-Additional architectural input was brought from other stakeholders, including for example the use of a Timber Frame entrance.
+Loon River First Nation’s newly developed commercial park became the home of the Kee Tas Kee Now Tribal Council Administration Building.
+A project management team came together early in the process, and 3twenty joined the project to lead the building design.
+Through extensive consultation with the team and key stakeholders, 3twenty developed a floor plan and overall design that met the organization’s needs.
+Other stakeholders also contributed architectural input, including the incorporation of a timber frame entrance.